ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Agents/TaskQueueDirector/gLite/index.rst

-Systems / WorkloadManagement / <SETUP> / Agents / TaskQueueDirector / gLite - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Agents / TaskQueueDirector / gLite - Sub-subsection
 ============================================================================================

 Options available to configure gLite pool submission are showed in a table below: